BrunoPosa/Hive-school-projects/cpp/cpp_tempbackup.md

 ------ in ex=========
+ENDIANNESS ==
+Endianness defines how multi-byte data (like integers) are stored in memory (Little-endian has Least significant byte first	07 00 00 00, and Big-endian has Most significant byte first	00 00 00 07).
+BigEndian is the dominant order in any network protocols, and is referred to as network order, for example.
+On the other hand, most PC's are little-endian.
+Little-Endian (LE) Example (storing 0x12345678): Memory: 78 56 34 12

 C++ principles/to do list for good code:
 =========
 -RAII (Resource Acquisition Is Initialization): C++ emphasizes the RAII pattern, where resources like memory and file handles are acquired during object creation and automatically released when objects go out of scope.